HaleTom/reinforcement_learning_specialisation_notes/01-Fundamentals/notes/wk3.md

 ![wk3-determining-optimal-policy-diagram.png](wk3-determining-optimal-policy-diagram.png)

 To evaluate the boxed term for a given action, we only need to perform a single step lookahead at the next states and values that follow.
-The branching after the action shows captures stochastic transitions to next states.
+The branching after the action (below the solid circle) shows captures stochastic transitions to next states.

 ![wk3-choosing-argmax-a.png](wk3-choosing-argmax-a.png)